ika-rwth-aachen/RoadGeneration/README.md

 Variation tool
 ------------
 The Variation tool is used to generate a variety of different scenarios based on the same general road network.
-A template file is provided to specify all variables aswell as the general road network structure.
+A template file is provided to specify variables aswell as the general road network structure.

 Usage